What To Wear in Europe • Ultimate Packing List for Europe

 Wool Sweater

 Sweaters are a great travel outfit staple.
 They’re comfortable, stylish, and warm.
-It doesn’t matter the season either, as many parts of Europe remain cool year-round, and it’s a great mid-layer in the winter.
-This is very much destination specific, so it’s best to research the particular destination.
+The season doesn’t matter either, as many parts of Europe remain cool year-round.
+They’re also a great mid-layer in the winter.
+This is very much destination-specific, so it’s best to research the particular destination.

 I have several sweaters, but my favorites are organic materials like wool or Alpaca.
-It’s become my favorite travel souvenir, and I treasure my Scottish wool and Peruvian Alpaca sweaters.
-The one pictured above is from a boutique designer Walker Slater.
+It’s become my favorite travel souvenir, and we treasure the sweaters we’ve picked up while traveling.
+The one pictured above is from a boutique designer in Scotland.

 Shell Jacket